preciousbata/blood_cell_detect/README.md

 RUNNING THE APP

-1. Navigate  to the app.py in the src folder and run the app.py file using the command "python app.py" on your terminal to start Flask API
+1. Navigate  to the app.py in the src folder and run the app.py file using the command python app.py on your terminal to start Flask API

 By default, flask will run on port 5000.